longhorn/longhorn-tests/manager/integration/README.md

 ## Integration test

 Requirement:
-1. A Kubernetes cluster with at least 3 nodes
+1. A Kubernetes cluster with at least 3 worker nodes.
+   1.1 And control node(s) with following taints:
+      - `node-role.kubernetes.io/master=true:NoExecute`
+      - `node-role.kubernetes.io/master=true:NoSchedule`
 2. Longhorn system has already been successfully deployed in the cluster.
 3. No volume exists in the Longhorn system.
 4. Need kubernetes 1.10 or higher.